haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Sun.
 You gain 50,000 XP, and a wondrous item (which the GM determines randomly) appears in your hands.
 Talons.
 Every magic item you wear or carry disintegrates.
 Artifacts in your possession aren’t destroyed but do vanish.
 Throne.
 You gain proficiency in the Persuasion skill, and you double your proficiency bonus on checks made with that skill.
 In addition, you gain rightful ownership of a small keep somewhere in the
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 218

 Dimensional Shackles
 Wondrous item, rare